-If your train is delayed either on departure or when arriving at your destination, you could be eligible for compensation.
-The amount available varies depending on the train operating company you are travelling with, so you need to check what their policy is.
+If your train is delayed either on departure or arriving at your destination, you could be eligible for compensation.
+The amount available varies depending on the train operating company you are travelling with, so you need to check their policy.
 Some companies will pay out for delays as small as 15 minutes.
 You can then claim the refund directly through them using the Delay Repay scheme.

 Tip 4: Busy routes are more expensive

 Ticket prices are based on demand and fluctuate as such.
 One of the best ways to make savings is to avoid busier routes and more popular times.
-You can find the cheapest rail tickets to Inverness outside peak hours; it is also worth trying to avoid travelling at weekends and during holidays.
+You can find the cheapest rail tickets to Inverness outside peak hours; it is also worth avoiding travelling at weekends and during holidays.

 Located in the city centre, plenty of train services run to Inverness Railway Station from London, Glasgow, and Edinburgh.
-If you want a scenic train ride, take the route from Thurso railway station to Wick railway station.
+If you want a scenic train ride, take Thurso railway station's route to Wick railway station.
 Taking the Caledonian from London Euston station is also a great way to travel to the city, leaving during the night and arriving the next morning.

 Tip 5: When travelling together, book together

-If you are having a group holiday in Inverness or visiting with work colleagues, you don't need to pay full price for your tickets.
+If you have a group holiday in Inverness or are visiting with work colleagues, you don't need to pay your tickets full price.
 Savings can be made with a groupsave discount if 3-9 passengers all book together and travel on the same off-peak trains.
 You can get 1/3 off your tickets, and we automatically apply the discount.
 If you select e-Tickets, it is easy to forward these to your group members, avoiding the hassle of passing on lots of paper tickets.